hughperkins/pytorch/README.md

 * [pycudatorch](https://github.com/hughperkins/pycudatorch) python wrappers for [cutorch](https://github.com/torch/cutorch) and [cunn](https://github.com/torch/cunn)

 # Recent news

+26th February:
+* modified `/` to be the div operation for float and double tensors, and `//` for int-type tensors, such as byte, long, int
+* since the div change is incompatible with 1.0.0 div operators, jumping radically from `1.0.0` to `2.0.0-SNAPSHOT` ...

 24th February:
 * added support for passing strings to methods